Lyther/SPL-compiler/README.md

 The output .ir file would have the same name as the .sql code, and in the same folder, as well.

+If you've finished the intermediate part, you can then generate MIPS machine code using machine code generator provided in mips/ folder.
+The usage would be very similar to previous steps, simply run `make splc` and then use `./bin/splc <input .ir file>` would be fine.

 ## Requirements

 To compile splc program, you need:
 * Lex or Flex
 * Yacc or Bison
 * G++ at least support C++ 11 standard
+* Python version 3

 ## Appendix